jvandertil/AzureSqlAppIdentityAuthTool/README.md

 # Azure SQL Managed Identity Authorization Tool

-This tool can help you by authorizing the managed application identity in a Azure SQL database.
+This tool can help you by authorizing the managed service identity in a Azure SQL database.

 Essentially this tools allows you to perform the following SQL statements:
 ```sql